linda-lai/linda-lai.github.io/README.md

 ### Sitemap
 As a single page scroll, my portfolio website is broken up into sections, navigable from the menu bar or by scrolling:
 * Home: landing page featuring my logo.
-* About Me: short biography.
+* About Me: a short biography.
 * Skills: tech stack summary.
 * Folio: links to GitHub repos.
 * Contact: form to contact me via Formspree.